karlropkins/AQEval/joss_paper/paper.md

 quantBreakPoints(
-  data,               # data source, typically an openair-friendly data.frame pollutant,          # name of column containing the time-series to analysed h,                  # the rolling window size, as a proportion of time-series length ...                 # other arguments
+  data,               # data source, typically an openair-friendly data.frame pollutant,          # name of column containing the time-series to analysed h,                  # rolling window size, as proportion of time-series length ...                 # other arguments
 )